worldbank/dec-python-course/README.md

-# DEC-foundations-of-python
+# DEC's Python for Data Science

 This repository contains all the material for the DEC Python training.
-This training is developed by DIME Analytics and DECID.
+This training is developed by DIME and DECID.

 ## Course content